multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Inputs:**

 - amount:
-  **- Control** :avaxAssignmentRequestis passed from the functionMinipoolMan ager.createMinipoolto ths function and should be equal themsg.sender value. limited control.
+  - **Control** :avaxAssignmentRequestis passed from the functionMinipoolMan ager.createMinipoolto ths function and should be equal themsg.sender value. limited control.
-  **- Checks** : there are no checks
+    - **Checks** : there are no checks
-  **- Impact** : this value reflects the number of assigned tokens.
+  - **Impact** : this value reflects the number of assigned tokens.
 Manipulating this value will allow an attacker to specify the number of tokens that have not actually been assigned.
 - msg.sender:
-  **- Control** : -
+  - **Control** : -
-  **- Checks** : onlySpecificRegisteredContract(“MinipoolManager”, msg.sende
+    - **Checks** : onlySpecificRegisteredContract(“MinipoolManager”, msg.sende
       r)
-  **- Impact** : access to the function by untrusted addresses will allow manipu-
+  - **Impact** : access to the function by untrusted addresses will allow manipu-

 ```